 Erik Meek, Gang Unit Officer, Albuquerque Police Department

 As gangs become an increasing issue in our society, it is important to be able to recognize them and understand what drives them.
-Officers from the Albuquerque Police Department’s Gang Unit take you through a powerful and dynamic presentation on gang awareness that can help you get ahead of a potential gang problem.
-Attendees learn to recognize signs of gang involvement, possible dangers, as well as gang preventions strategies.
+Officers from the Albuquerque Police Department’s Gang Unit take you through a powerful and dynamic presentation on gang awareness that can help property owners, managers and staff get ahead of a potential gang problem.
+Attendees learn to recognize signs of gang involvement, potential dangers and gang prevention strategies.

-This session explores the unprecedented changes in our nation’s tax laws that have occurred over the last 12 months and what those changes mean for affordable housing.
-Key staff from Novogradac and Company, the group that served as expert advisor to the affordable housing industry during this extraordinary period, look at the changes that were made to the LIHTC program through the FY 2018 federal budget.
-We also discuss continued advocacy efforts for the Affordable Housing Credit Improvement Act and review opportunities for affordable housing and the LIHTC program.
+This session explores the unprecedented changes in our nation’s tax laws that have occurred over the last 12 months and what it means for affordable housing.
+Key staff from Novogradac and Company, the group that served as expert advisor to the affordable housing industry during this extraordinary period, look at changes that were made to the Low Income Housing Tax Credit program in the FY 2018 federal budget.
+We also discuss ongoing advocacy efforts for the Affordable Housing Credit Improvement Act and review the opportunities that lie ahead for affordable housing and the LIHTC program.

 Hosting an open house, walking through an apartment complex with a potential tenant, visiting a construction site or just going from the parking lot to the front door of your office can leave you vulnerable to a physical attack.
 Join one of the 2016 Housing Summit’s most popular speakers, Gloria Marcott, for an immersive session on how to keep yourself safe in any situation.
 Marcott also demonstrates tools that can provide an additional layer of safety.

 Amanda Hatherly, Director, NM Energy$mart Academy, Santa Fe Community College